 Not all ADHD folks are good at metacognition.
 Going back to the RPG analogy.
 All wizards might have more intellect than strength; that’s one attribute that helps to classify them as in the wizard group, but some might have higher charisma than others.
 ADHD is kind of like that, but it’s harder to pin down.
 One common category is self-agency.
 That’s the ability to say to yourself, “I want to X”, and then actually be able to follow through with it.
 Like “I want to do the dishes” or “I want to send a patch to the Puma webserver.”

 Kids have a still-developing pre-frontal cortex and, therefore, have problems with agency.
 Last night, my 6-year-old kept telling me he wanted to apologize for his mistake, but he just couldn’t.
 He had the right idea; his car was pointed in the right direction, but there wasn’t any charge on the battery to get anywhere.
 That’s a common negative.
 One frequently cited positive is “good in an emergency.”
 One example that comes up at home is when my wife took me to a wedding with a bonfire.
 I didn’t know anyone, but I was generally social when another guest walked by and fell INTO the bonfire.
 Everyone else froze.
 I eyed a piece of wood that hadn’t caught fire yet, braced there with my hand, and pulled him out with my other hand.
 He was dusting himself off, and no one else had moved.
 Everyone said things like “Wow” and “That was amazing, what you just did”, but I literally didn’t even think about it.
-I don’t know why everyone didn’t jump up and do the same thing on the flip side.
-I did not notice that I opened 10 drawers to find a thing and didn’t close any of them.
+I don’t know why everyone didn’t jump up and do the same thing.
+On the flip side, I did not notice that I opened 10 drawers to find a thing and didn’t close any of them.

 In an RPG context, what distinguishes us is that our skill points are distributed in a not-normal way.
 You may have heard of neuro-divergent, neuro-diverse, or neuro-spicy folks.
 That’s what I think of when I hear those terms.
 I imagine a bell curve, and in the middle is most people, at either end: both high and low is a much smaller group, and that’s where you’ll find us.
 We generally have challenges that are hard to comprehend or relate to, but we excel in equally surprising ways.
 We’re not better or worse, we just are.